rubymonsters/ruby-for-beginners/14_printing.md

 end
 ```

-Whenever you are trying to figure out what a certain line of code does,
+Whenever you are trying to figure out what a certain line of code does, what's
-what's assigned to a variable, and so on we recommend to use `p` because
+assigned to a variable, or what a method call returns, we recommend to use `p`
-it tells you exactly what the thing is that you are looking at.
+because it tells you exactly what the thing that you are looking at is.

 `puts` on the other hand tries to be smart.